-With hot days coming, it is not advisable to keep hand sanitizer in the car.
+During the summer, it is not advisable to keep hand sanitizer in the car.
 The heat can degrade the effectiveness of hand sanitizer.

 Are there risks of lighting cigarettes after applying hand sanitizer?

 Yes, if the hand sanitizer is not completely rubbed into your hands, there is a chance that the alcohol in the hand sanitizer may ignite.
 Please be very cautious.